Million Dollar Maybe: Plot

 Homer and Marge are scheduled to do a singing toast at Marge's cousin Valerie's wedding, causing Marge to become nervous, due to her fear of embarrassment.
 Homer tells her not to worry, saying that he will make sure they do not mess up.
 Homer gets a fortune cookie stating that today will be his lucky day, but he does not believe so.
 However, he starts to believe this occurs when he crashes into a vending machine causing all of the snacks to fall out on him, and finds an Emerson, Lake & Palmer CD in the parking lot.
 He sings along to "Lucky Man", driving recklessly to the synthesizer solo.
 He then goes to the Kwik-E-Mart for a lottery ticket, even though he's running late for the wedding.
 After a long wait, Homer gets his lottery ticket, only to find out the wedding has ended.
 When he takes his eyes off the road for a second, he crashes.
 Homer wakes up in the hospital, and realizes he won a million dollars in the lottery.
 Homer does not want Marge to know he missed the wedding to get a lottery ticket, and has Barney pose as the winner.
 So that Marge does not know he won the money, he secretly leaves gifts for his family members.
 When Bart discovers Homer's scheme, he threatens to tell Marge unless Homer publicly embarrasses himself.
-Eventually, Homer decides to tell Marge himself and get it over with.
+Eventually, Homer decides to tell Marge himself.
 Taking Marge on a hot-air balloon, he reveals he won the lottery, causing Marge to become very glad; he then tells her he spent it all, leaving them poor as usual.
 However, Marge does not care, saying at least they have each other.
 Homer then reveals he spent the last of the money on a giant cherry blossom grove in the shape of Marge's face with the words "Love of my Life".
 They then sing the song they were supposed to sing at the wedding together, off in the sunset.

-In the sub-plot, Lisa discovers that the senior citizens at Grampa's nursing home do not have any entertainment, and decides to buy them a digital TV converter.
-However, while at the store to buy it, she discovers Mr. Burns feeling very happy playing Funtendo Zii Sports.
+In the sub-plot, Lisa discovers that the senior citizens at Grampa's nursing home do not have any entertainment, and goes to buy them a digital TV converter.
+However, while at the store, she discovers Mr. Burns playing Funtendo Zii Sports, appearing to have a good time.
 She decides to buy this for the senior citizens.
-When playing the Zii, the senior citizens feel very happy and feel younger.
-This forces the nurses at the home to work extra hard after their workout, prompting them to destroy the machine.
+When playing the Zii, the senior citizens seem happy and act younger.
+This forces the nurses at the home to work extra hard after their workout since the elders begin making outrageous demands, prompting them to destroy the machine.
 The senior citizens then return to their boring selves, staring at TV static.